topdata-software-gmbh/topdata-webservice-connector-sw6/README.md

 3. `bin/console topdata:connector:import --product`  this will connect products in store to devices in local database.
 Products must be mapped by console command and devices must be fetched from webservice.

-4. `bin/console topdata:connector:import --device-media`  this will download device images, this process must have rights to write in website folders (You may use sudo or chown or chmod)
+4. `bin/console topdata:connector:import --device-media`  this will download device images, this process must have rights to write in website folders (You may use or chown or chmod)

 5. `bin/console topdata:connector:import --product-info`  Only works with Topdata TopFeed plugin.
 This will fetch all product information from webservice to local database.
 You can select what data to fetch in Topdata TopFeed plugin settings.
 You need write permisions for process if you select to store product images.